With Professional Certification as a grades 1-6 teacher in New York State

 New Student Advising and Online Registration

-Please see note above and in the “MA in Curriculum & Teaching with Professional Certification (MA-CUED, MA-CUSD) Program Guide”.
-Newly admitted students need promptly to seek advising with the assigned advisor or Professor Roosevelt and begin to draft their Program Plan.
+Please see note above and in the “M.A. in Curriculum & Teaching leading to Professional Teacher Certification (MA-CUED, MA-CUSD) Program Guide”.
+Newly admitted students need promptly to seek advising with the assigned advisor or Associate Professor of Practice Roosevelt and begin to draft their Program Plan.
 A PIN (Personal Identification Number) will be assigned after consultation and agreement about first semester courses.
 The student will then be able to register for courses online.
 The Office of Admission may provide further information to assist you in the registration process (https://www.tc.columbia.edu/admission/; 212-678-3710; firstname.lastname@example.org).
 If you have not been notified of your advisor, please seek guidance from the Program Director.

-Teachers College students must apply (i.e., declare their intent) to graduate by a specified date well in advance of each of the College’s three annual graduation dates: http://www.tc.columbia.edu/registrar/pages/degree-information/ how-to-file-for-a-masters-degree/
+Teachers College students must apply (i.e., declare their intent) to graduate by a specified date well in advance of each of the College’s three annual graduation dates: https://www.tc.columbia.edu/registrar/students/degree-information--degree-audit/